-Territory loses a real

-Diplomat nurtured relationship between Indonesia

-FORMER chief minister SHANE STONE pays tribute to Frans Seda, the Territory's man in Jakarta and Suharto Ministries.
+Obituary Drs.
+Frans Seda 1926 - 2010

-RANS Seda was the quintessential good neighbour; he believed that it was in the mutual interest of Indonesia and Australia to get on; that ours was a symbiotic relationship driven by necessity.

-Franciscus Xaverius aka Frans Seda was an enigma; a Catholic from Flores in the Eastern Provinces and the only person to serve in both the Soekarno

-He was a freedom fighter, minister, diplomat, respected economist, author, successful entrepreneur and the Territory's man in Indonesia.

-It was in this later capacity that he worked with a succession of Territory public servants, ministers and chief ministers of both political hues.
-Honoured by the Republic of Indonesia, Frans was also a Papal
+Frans Seda was the quintessential good neighbour; he believed that it was in the mutual interest of Indonesia and Australia to get on; that ours was a symbiotic relationship driven by necessity.
+Franciscus Xaverius aka Frans Seda was an enigma; a Catholic from Flores in the Eastern Provinces and the only person to serve in both the Soekarno and Suharto Ministries.
+He was a freedom fighter, Minister, Diplomat, respected economist, author, successful entrepreneur and the Territory's man in Indonesia.
+It was in this later capacity that he worked with a succession of Territory public servants, Ministers and

-Knight and in 1999 was conferred a Member of the Order of Australia for "strengthening trade links between Australia and Indonesia".
+Chief Ministers of both political hues.
+Honoured by the Republic of Indonesia Frans was also a Papal Knight and in 1999 was conferred a Member of the Order of Australia for 'strengthening trade links between Australia and Indonesia'.
 He did much more than that.

-Born in Flores, East Nusa Tengarra on October 4, 1926, he died aged 83 having lived an exciting and at times dangerous life.

-When the PKI (Communist Party of Indonesia) launched their pre emptive Communist coup in the mid-1960s Frans told me he knew he was on the list to be picked up by the death squads.

-He quietly left for his deserted government office where he awaited his fate.
-He made it widely known that he would be at work that day to protect his family in case the 'plotters" went to his home.

-They never came as Suharto and the generals moved to restore order.

-Notwithstanding, he remained a measured critic of Suharto over the years and of the endemic corruption that pervaded the Indonesian political system.

-Frans once remarked to me in Jakarta when I was expressing frustration with the Government "Great Britain may have ruled the waves but Indonesia waved

-He had this incredible ability to reassure and calm the most challenging situation

-He was absolutely fearless in confronting corrupt officials and practices that impeded the
+Born in Flores, East Nusa Tengarra on 4 October 1926 he died aged 83 having lived an exciting and at times dangerous life.
+When the PKI (Communist Party of Indonesia) launched their pre emptive Communist coup in the mid 1960's Frans told me he knew he was on the list to be picked up by the death squads.
+He quietly left for his deserted Government Office where he awaited his fate.
+He made it widely known that he would be at work that day to protect his family in case the 'plotters' went to his home.
+They never came as Suharto and the generals moved to restore Order.
+Notwithstanding he remained a measured critic of Suharto over the years and of the endemic corruption that pervaded the Indonesian political system.
+Frans once remarked to me in Jakarta when I was expressing frustration with the Government 'Great Britain may have ruled the waves but Indonesia waved the rules'.
+He had this incredible ability to reassure and calm the most challenging situation.
+His was absolutely fearless in confronting corrupt officials and practices that impeded the Indonesian Territory partnership.

-Indonesian-Territory partnership.
 His patience and understanding were among his greatest virtues.

-Most importantly he defined and "coached" the way we operated not only in Indonesia but throughout Sout-East Asia such was his standing and stature.
-We listened and we learned.
+Most importantly he defined and 'coached' the way we operated not only in Indonesia but throughout SE Asia such was his standing and stature - we listened and we learned.

 His early introduction to Indonesia politics was in getting to know Soekarno as a youngster when the Dutch exiled the independence leader to Flores.
 This relationship would endure from father to daughter as Frans later became a trusted adviser to Megawatti Sukarnoputri.

-How easy it might have been for Frans, having completed his further education in Holland, to follow another more comfortable course

-Instead, after the defeat of the Japanese in WWII and the founding of the Republic, he had already played a role in the independence movement with the Indonesian Youth Congress.
+How easy it might have been for Frans having completed his further education in Holland to follow another more comfortable course in Europe.
+Instead after the defeat of the Japanese in WW2 and the founding of The Republic he had already played a role in the independence movement with the Indonesian Youth Congress.
 This experience gave him a unique and lasting insight into the power and influence of the students.
+By 1956 he was the Military Governor of Economic Advisers Nusa Tengara Denpasar, Bali.
+Between 1961 - 68 he was Chairman of the Indonesian Catholic Party.
 He joined the Soekarno Cabinet as Minister for Plantations (1963-66); thereafter he served Suharto as Agriculture Minister and Minister of Finance (1966-68) and later Minister for Transportation and Tourism (1968-1973).

-President Suharto once remarked to me that as Finance Minister, Frans saved Indonesia during the fledging nation's first financial crisis as he alone had the credibility to carry the day in the international banking community.
+President Suharto once remarked to me that as Finance Minister Frans saved Indonesia during the fledging Nations first financial crisis as he alone had the credibility to carry the day in the International banking community.